Medically reviewed by Mary Lucas, RN

 In addition to depression, some SSRIs are also prescribed to treat other mental health issues, including anxiety disorders and mood disorders.

 Like all antidepressants, SSRIs may cause certain side effects.
-Our complete guide to the side effects of SSRIs explains what to expect if you’re prescribed an SSRI, as well as the steps you can take to manage and deal with common side effects.
+Our complete guide to SSRIs explains what to expect if you’re prescribed an SSRI, as well as the steps you can take to manage and deal with common side effects.

 Currently, several different SSRI antidepressants are used to treat depression, anxiety disorders and other conditions.
 They include: